Fazendaaa/FarmNotes/docs/index.md

 * Making it readable
 * other: ___________________________

 That's what I call a tricky question, I don't really think there's a right or wrong question, your use case is what really is the important and the quality level needed for it.
-As mentioned in the Pragmatic Programer: _"Great software today is often preferable to perfect software tomorrow."_
+As mentioned in the Pragmatic Programmer: _"Great software today is often preferable to perfect software tomorrow."_

 All of this is related to the chosen approach to the problem, but that doesn't mean that they can't be related in a near future, a code written in a higher level of abstraction allows you to solve the problem itself without having to worry on solving domain problems; but, later on, you can improve this established code in a low level, improving its performance.